AustinT/AustinT.github.io/about/index.md

 style="float:right;width:400px;margin:40px">
 # About Austin

-My name is Austin and I am currently an undergraduate student at the university of Waterloo, in Ontario Canada.
+My name is Austin and just finished my undergraduate degree at the university of Waterloo, in Ontario Canada.
-I am interested in all things math.
-Right now I am most excited at the prospect of how AI could exponentially increase the rate of scientific research, and want to research this further in graduate school.
+I am very interested in applied math: right now I am most excited at prospect of custom AI systems that could help increase the rate of scientific research, and will pursue research to this end in graduate school.
+_\*Insert detailed description of my future thesis here.\*_

+## Brief bio
+- Canadian from Toronto
+- BASc at University of Waterloo
+- Like scientific computing
+- Getting PhD now

+## Slightly longer bio
 I have had a varied and interesting university career.
 At first I thought I wanted to be a chemical engineer... and then I realized that chemical engineers just move fluids through pipes and occasionally heat the pipes (sorry chemical engineers).
-Then I transferred into a program called nanotechnology engineering, which I find very interesting.
+Then I transferred into a program called nanotechnology engineering, which I found very interesting.
 This program taught me that:

 1. Chemistry, and nanochemistry in particular, is extremely challenging, and still not well understood from a theoretical perspective, owing largely to the difficulty of modeling these systems.
 2. Experimental work is not for me (I am too clumsy and don't like tinkering with my hands).

-Motivated by this, I believe the right place for me in graduate school is doing machine learning research for problems motivated by physical sciences (e.g. materials discovery, drug design, bioinformatics).
-I am hoping to find a machine learning/statistics/applied math supervisor with similar interests.
+Motivated by this, I transitioned into doing more programming.
+After getting some experience in the software industry (to learn best practices for coding and development), I will be returning to academia to do my PhD.
+I've chosen a group that specializes in Bayesian machine learning, since I think that will give me the mathematical, statistical, and computational expertise necessary to solve difficult problems.
+Hopefully my vague plan succeeds in some way...

 In my spare time, I like learning new, interesting things.
 Lately this has consisted mostly of math and programming, but I am also super into language learning, mostly because I like thinking about different ways ideas can be structured.
-I am also quite obsessed with efficiency: I always try to think of ways to optimize my life, even trivially.
+I am also quite obsessed with optimizing my life.
+I probably think way too much about efficiency.

 ## Fun facts about me
 - My language skills come and go as I study different things,